Stability and Sensitivity Analysis of Relative Temporal-Difference Learning: Extended Version: Simulations

 \section{Simulations}

-We survey results from two two examples to illustrate the main results of the paper.
+We survey results from two examples to illustrate the main results of the paper.
 The first considers a finite-state, finite-action MDP, while the second examines a stochastic speed-scaling model with a continuous state space.
-In both cases, comparisons between TD and $\occm$-relative TD illustrate the improved stability and variance properties of the proposed method.
+In both cases, comparisons between TD and $\occm$-RTD illustrate the improved stability and variance properties of the proposed method.

 \notes{I'd prefer to say we are illustrating, not evaluating \\ evaluate the}